awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 1. Log in with the credentials for a domain user that you granted access with the `SSRS_GRANT_PORTAL_PERMISSION` task\.

-## Deploying Reports to SSRS<a name="SSRS.Deploy"></a>
+## Deploying reports to SSRS<a name="SSRS.Deploy"></a>

 After you have access to the web portal, you can deploy reports to it\.
-You can use the Upload tool in the web portal to upload reports, or deploy directly from [SQL Server Data Tools \(SSDT\)](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt)\.
+You can use the Upload tool in the web portal to upload reports, or deploy directly from [SQL Server data tools \(SSDT\)](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt)\.
 When deploying from SSDT, ensure the following:
 + The user who launched SSDT has access to the SSRS web portal\.
 + The `TargetServerURL` value in the SSRS project properties is set to the HTTPS endpoint of the RDS DB instance suffixed with `ReportServer`, for example: